gautamdb/gautamdb.github.io/blog/madness/README.md

 I have dreams, I have projects in mind.
 I have parts of my family whom I have neglected for too long, for insufficient reasons.
 Not out of a sense of duty, but because I want to, I will remedy this situation in the years to come.
 I will reclaim angency over my life - over every aspect of it.
 Agency as in "the ability to take action or choose what action to take".

+## Wednesday, August 13, 2025
+What a stupid thing to do, putting myself out there in the internet for everyone to look up who knows my name.
+Do I care?
+No. Stupidity?
+It is some kind of "nothing really matters to me" attitude.
+What do I care if people can read my thoughts written in madness?
+I don't.
+Maybe it is my wish to emphasise one trait of character that sets me apart from the majority: I really, *really* don't care too much what others think about me, and have no problem being completely an open book, even to strangers.

+Okay, now to less self-introspecive matters.
+I am extremely incapable and inefficient lately.
+I have to spend a lot of my time making sure my mental health is fine.
+I have to spend my time chilling out as much as possible, anything else would be dangerous and irresponsible.
+So although a part of my mind feels the need and obligation to take my PhD work seriously, I have to completely ignore that at the moment, and only do stuff when I feel like it.
+It is important in this state that I don't bother too much of pissing off other people.
+What is the worst that could happen?
+Nothing, really.
+I should keep that in mind.
+I need to find a life motto fitting to my current situation, something which encompasses the fact that I am important, that I should chill out, and that other things will have to take a back seat - but at the same time, that I am not acting out of egoistic motives but have to make sure that I swim and don't drown.

+I got it: "I am so ill that I need to chill."
+This will be my motto.

+# I am so ill that I need to chill